Characters of the unitriangular group and the Mackey method

 {\bf Keywords:} coadjoint orbit, orbit method, irreducible character, Mackey method, polarization.\\ {\bf AMS subject classification:} 20C15, 17B08, 20D15.

 \begin{flushright} \emph{Dedicated to the memory of N.A.
 Vavilov} \end{flushright} \sect{Introduction}

-The \thefootnote \footnote{This work was supported by the Russian Science Foundation under grant no. 22--71--10001.} main tool in representation theory of a unipotent group $U$ over a finite field $\Fp_q$ is the orbit method created in 1962 by A.A.
+The \thefootnote \footnote{The work of the first author is an output of a research project implemented as part of the Basic Research Program at the National Research University Higher School of Economics (HSE University).
+The work of the second author was supported by the Russian Science Foundation under grant no. 22--71--10001.} main tool in representation theory of a unipotent group $U$ over a finite field $\Fp_q$ is the orbit method created in 1962 by A.A.
 Kirillov \cite{Kirillov62}, \cite{Kirillov04}.
 According to this method, one should consider the Lie algebra $\ut$ of $U$ and the dual space $\ut^*$.
 The group $U$ acts on $\ut$ via the adjoint action; the dual action of $U$ on $\ut^*$ is called \emph{coadjoint}.
 It turns out that the complex finite-dimensional irreducible representations of $U$ are in one-to-one correspondence with the coadjoint orbits on $\ut^*$ \cite{Kazhdan77}, see Section~\ref{sect:orbit_method} for the detail.
 Furthermore, for an orbit $\Omega\subset\ut^*$, one can (in principle) compute the value of the corresponding irreducible character $\chi=\chi_{\Omega}$ on an arbitrary element of $U$, see formula (\ref{formula:chi_Omega}) below.
 In particular, the \emph{degree} $\deg\chi$ of $\chi$, i.e., the dimension of the corresponding representation, is equal to~$q^{\dim\Omega/2}$.

 Let $U=U_n(\Fp_q)$ be the unitriangular group, i.e., the group of $n\times n$ strictly lower triangular matrices with 1's on the diagonal over $\Fp_q$.
 A complete description of the coadjoint orbits for the group~$U$ is a wild problem.
 Hence, an interesting question is how to describe ``the most important'' (in some sense) classes of orbits, f.e., orbits of maximal or submaximal dimension.
 Moreover, formula~(\ref{formula:chi_Omega}) for the character $\chi$ is not explicit, but requires the summation over all elements of the orbit $\Omega$ instead.
 Thus, even if a description of an orbit is known, the explicit calculation of the corresponding character is an interesting problem itself.
 Precisely, for an irreducible character $\chi$ of $U$, its \emph{support} is by definition the set $\Supp{\chi}=\{g\in U\mid\chi(g)\neq0\}.$ Clearly, it is a disjoint union of certain conjugacy classes in $U$.
 So, the problem is as follows: given a coadjoint orbit $\Omega$, describe explicitly conjugacy classes contained in $\Supp{\chi_{\Omega}}$, and then calculate the values of $\chi_{\Omega}$ on such classes.